 given contracts to return to the school in this current school year.

-and freedom of speech are not to be allowed to anyone who does not share
+policies and freedom of speech are not to be allowed to anyone who does

-by the National Writers Union, headquartered in New York City.
-NWU's
+school by the National Writers Union, headquartered in New York City.

-at-large representative Samantha Clark lives and works in Albuquerque.
+NWU's at-large representative Samantha Clark lives and works in

-offered the job but he can't go to work until Rio Rancho's principal
+and was offered the job but he can't go to work until Rio Rancho's

-sends the new school Nevins' credentials.
-The principal has refused to
+principal sends the new school Nevins' credentials.
+The principal has

-do so, and that adds yet another issue to the lawsuit, which is awaiting
+refused to do so, and that adds yet another issue to the lawsuit, which

 Sudanese authors have been warned not to do so by the U.S. Treasury